NattoCB/TreasureSeas/README.md

 # Print all registered world names in this modpack to the console / log file
 # (for you to choose which worlds to add fish configurations)
 /treasureseas log_world_paths

+# test a fight with any registered fish your write, to help you better optimise your fish's config
+/treasureseas test {fish_name}
 ```